El Sereno, Los Angeles: Ownership

 Rancho Rosa de Castilla was acquired around 1850 by Anaclet Lestrade, a priest of Our Lady of the Angels Church on the Los Angeles Plaza.
 In 1852, Jean-Baptiste (Juan Bautista) Batz and his wife, Catalina Hegui Batz, acquired the adobe ranch house from Lestrade.
 Batz engaged in farming and sheep ranching until his death on December 6, 1859.
 Under the Homestead Act, his widow received title to the 160 acres upon which the adobe stood in 1876.
 She purchased land from surrounding owners, and the ranch eventually grew to 3,283 acres.
-It included the later communities of Ramona Acres (City of Alhambra), Sierra Vista (El Sereno), Sierra Park (El Sereno), West Alhambra (Alhambra and El Sereno) and Bairdstown (EI Sereno) west to EI Sereno Avenue (now Eastern Avenue).
+It included the later communities of Ramona Acres (City of Alhambra), Sierra Vista (El Sereno), Sierra Park (El Sereno), West Alhambra (Alhambra and El Sereno) and Bairdstown (El Sereno) west to El Sereno Avenue (now Eastern Avenue).
 After Catalina died on February 22, 1882, the land portion of the estate was then divided between six of her eight children.
 The southernmost 700 acres passed to the third-oldest son, Jose Domingo Batz.

-Jacob Colvin Newton purchased a 160-acre L-shaped ranch stretching from the present Eastern and EI Sereno avenues on the west to Guardia Avenue on the east about 1870.
+Jacob Colvin Newton purchased a 160-acre L-shaped ranch stretching from the present Eastern and El Sereno avenues on the west to Guardia Avenue on the east about 1870.
 In the late 1880s, he bought the northern portion of the Batz Ranch from Francisca Batz Echeveste, a daughter of Catalina Batz.
 On the ranch was a modest cottage on the north side of what is now Huntington Drive at Van Horne Avenue.
 Newton grew hay and bred racing horses to run on his track just south of Roses Road (now Huntington Drive) and east of Farmdale Road (now Eastern Avenue).